FullStack-Fury/Report-AppWeb/chapter03.md

   - materials: "Materials used"
   - employee: "Name of the employee assigned to the task"

+### Export Products to Excel

+As a developer,

+I want to implement the functionality to export product information to an Excel file,

+So that jewelry workshop owners can easily generate and manage reports on their products.

+Scenario: Successfully export products to Excel

+Given the endpoint “/api/v1/products/export” is available

+When a GET request is sent to the endpoint

+Then a response is received with status 200

+And an Excel file is generated and returned with the following information for each product:

+Product Name

+Product Status

+Scenario: No products available for export

+Given the endpoint “/api/v1/products” is available

+And there are no products in the inventory

+When a GET request is sent to the endpoint

+Then a response is received with status 204

+And the response body is empty, indicating that there are no products to export.

+Scenario: Handle export failure due to server error

+Given the endpoint “/api/v1/products” is available

+When a GET request is sent to the endpoint

+And there is an internal server error while generating the Excel file

+Then a response is received with status 500

+And a message in the response body says “Error: Unable to generate Excel file due to server error.”

 ### Change Application Language

 As a Backend Developer,